Trusted by more than 2500 companies with over 5 million users

 Security breaches cause organizational chaos, financial and reputation risk.
 Given how organizations have shifted to a hybrid of in-office and work-from-home, there is a significant increase in the security threat landscape, and it’s more important than ever to improve and harden Exchange Server security.
 These best practices help provide a baseline security framework that all [...]

-Brute Force password attack causes massive Active Directory lockout at hospital
+Brute Force password attack causes massive disruption at hospital

 Early in the morning, a sudden spike in calls to the helpdesk for password resets and releases swamped IT-support staff at a hospital network.
 User accounts were under attack and Active Directory lockouts were spreading fast.
 Together we installed Messageware Exchange Protocol Guard (EPG) to look in detail at Outlook Web and immediately two things [...]